What could happen if something goes wrong?

 One vulnerability disclosed at openbugbounty still remains unpatched.

 Calm uses AI to increase engagement, personalize user experience, suggest content.
-"Calm's user data is directly fed into the third-party machine learning system, including all purchase and behavioural data,"
+"Calm's user data is directly fed into the third-party machine learning system, including all purchase and behavioral data,"

 Is this AI untrustworthy?